Turkish jets target Kurdish positions in Iraq, Syria; 4 die | Law-Order

 “This escalation and aggression is a clear indication that Turkey is not happy with Daesh's failure,” the authority said in a statement using an Arabic acronym to refer to the Islamic State group.

-Turkey's defense ministry said “utmost sensitivity was shown” regarding the security of the civilians during the operations.
-It said Turkey would ''continue the fight against terrorism for the security of our country and our nation with determination until the last terrorist is neutralized.”
+Turkey's defence ministry said “utmost sensitivity was shown” regarding the security of the civilians during the operations.
+It said Turkey would ''continue the fight against terrorism for the security of our country and our nation with determination until the last terrorist is neutralised.”
 Turkey has carried out similar cross-border airstrikes in the past.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)